micgonzalez/Stout-Global-Investments-Case-Studies/README.md

 ## Case Study Two
 ![Preview of the Bar Plot created from this project.](https://github.com/micgonzalez/Stout-Global-Investments-Case-Studies/blob/main/case_study_two/case_two_bar_chart_of_exist_customers.png)

+This chart was created from this project to show the public my results.

 # Findings
 Each of these projects are based on the guidelines given to me by Sout Global Investments.
 The datasets were given to me through the Kaggle webiste and dropbox.
 I was given the task to clean, analyze and create visualitons from the dataset then give a brief description of my findings.
 I have included my findings in each folder of the case studies.
 I have also included the code book for case study one's dataset in the folder for case study one.